mochigome-git/aws-architecture/Elastic Beanstalk Workers/Example/node-red-docker/README.md

     **Note:** If you need to add more users to the `.htpasswd` file without recreating it, remove the `-c` flag from the command.

+## Initial eb and deploy
+1. refer to the Elastic Beanstalk Workers's README

+2. Create the Elastic beanstalk with eb cli
+    ```bash
+    eb create
+    ```

+3. Select NLB, Network load balancer type as a load balancer